Fork me on GitHub

 -Dstrict enforces code quality checks to succeed (e.g., spotbugs, checkstyle).

--Dsigned enables signing the artifacts with our GPG key.
+-Dsigned enables signing the artifacts with our GPG key (using the key name specified with -Dgpgkeyname= and the gpg executable specified with -Dgpg.executable=).

 In case of failures while staging: